trickstercache/trickster/README.md

 Trickster is an HTTP reverse proxy/cache for http applications and a dashboard query accelerator for time series databases.

-Note: Trickster v1.1 is the production release, sourced from the [v1.1.x](https://github.com/tricksterproxy/trickster/tree/v1.1.x) branch.
-The `main` branch sources Trickster 2.0, which is currently in beta.

 <img src="./docs/images/high-level-1.png" width=512/>

 Learn more below, and check out our [roadmap](./docs/roadmap.md) to find out what else is in the works.